How to Create an Article Using the HubTool

 - Resizable edit area - After clicking "edit" on a Text Capsule, you can hold your mouse down when it is over the lower right corner of the edit box and drag the corner in order to size the edit window comfortably for your screen.

 - Keyboard short-cut - While typing text into a Text Capsule, you can strike ctrl-e.
 This will automatically select the nearest word and launch the link dialog.
-From there you can hit enter to search for relevant Hubs and use keyboard navigation to select the Hub you want to link to.
+From there you can hit enter to search for relevant articles and use keyboard navigation to select the articles you want to link to.
 This allows you to add links to your text without taking your hands away from the keyboard.

 - Word count - the number of words in your text will appear at the top of the edit dialog, while you are editing a Text Capsule.